MRdevX/mrashidi.me/README.md

 ## 📄 License

-Copyright (c) 2025 Mahdi Rashidi.
+Copyright (c) 2025 Dee Rashidi.
 All rights reserved.

 This source code is provided for educational and demonstration purposes only.